AriFordsham/arifordsham.github.io/_posts/2020-12-16-haskell-doomed-to-succeed.md

 This shift in the makeup of the Haskell community certainly has led to a shift in focus.
 At the Haskell eXchange conference in November 2020, SPJ [announced](https://youtu.be/MEmRarBL9kw) the [Haskell Foundation](https://haskell.foundation/), explicitly "dedicated to broadening the adoption of Haskell" as well as "supporting its ecosystem of tools, libraries, education, and research."

 So while the original architects of Haskell may find this unintended success unwanted, it is certainly a vindication of their vision: remaining faithful to strong mathematical principles and resisting calls for premature pragmatism can transform the things we do.

+### UPDATE

+Simon Peyton-Jones has graciously commented on this post - you can read his remarks [here](https://discourse.haskell.org/t/new-blog-post-haskell-doomed-to-succeed/1662/2).

+In short, he reiterates that wide production adoption was never an anti-goal of Haskell, but rather "making fundamental compromises of core principles [of Haskell] in pursuit of short-term production goals."